 Kevin McCown worked on the art piece and Andrea Collins facilitated the social-emotional piece for the students, considering the driving question: How can increased self-awareness decrease negative interactions and strengthen peer relationships?

-Katie Haung presented the project while Andrea contributed the social-emotional piece, reading some books and leading the discussion on expected and unexpected behaviors.
+Katie Huang presented the project while Andrea contributed the social-emotional piece, reading some books and leading the discussion on expected and unexpected behaviors.
 Students planned their masks in the classroom and then took that into the art room where they physically created the plan on paper.

 Kevin then showed students how to create the masks, paint and protect.